GODPG/DataMining-Project/README.md

 *   **test_label.txt:** Anomaly labels (0 or 1).
 *   **interpretation_label.txt:** Metrics contributing to each anomaly.

+## Project Overview and Notebook Descriptions

+This project implements a ConvBiGRU Autoencoder for anomaly detection in server machine telemetry data.
+The project is organized into several key components, including data processing, model training, and performance evaluation.
+The following Jupyter Notebooks detail each stage:

+*   **`Technical Report.ipynb`**: This notebook serves as a comprehensive technical deep-dive into the ConvBiGRU Autoencoder model.
+It meticulously details the entire process, from model architecture and training procedures to rigorous evaluation and optimization.
+Key aspects covered include hyperparameter tuning, loss function analysis, and a thorough examination of the model's performance metrics.
+It's designed for those seeking a detailed understanding of the ConvBiGRU Autoencoder's inner workings.

+*   **`Dataset Analysis and Preprocessing.ipynb`**: This notebook focuses on the initial steps of the project: understanding and preparing the dataset.
+It covers Exploratory Data Analysis (EDA) techniques used to gain insights into the data's characteristics, distributions, and potential anomalies.
+Additionally, it details the data cleaning and preprocessing steps applied to prepare the data for model training, including scaling, windowing, and handling missing values.

+*   **`Models Comparison.ipynb`**: This notebook provides a comparative analysis of the ConvBiGRU Autoencoder against five other anomaly detection models.
+It evaluates the performance of each model across various metrics (Accuracy, Precision, Recall, F1-score, ROC_AUC), highlighting the strengths and weaknesses of each approach.
+This comparative study demonstrates the effectiveness of the ConvBiGRU Autoencoder in the context of other anomaly detection techniques.

+## Recommended Reading Order

+To best understand this project, we recommend exploring the notebooks in the following order:

+1.  **`Dataset Analysis and Preprocessing.ipynb`**: Start with this notebook to gain a foundational understanding of the dataset and the preprocessing steps applied.
+2.  **`Technical Report.ipynb`**: Next, dive into this notebook for a detailed explanation of the ConvBiGRU Autoencoder model, its training, and evaluation.
+3.  **`Models Comparison.ipynb`**: Finally, explore this notebook to see how the ConvBiGRU Autoencoder compares to other anomaly detection models.

 ## Team collaboration - directory structure

 #### Instructions